kidGodzilla/framework/README.md

 To demonstrate this, I created a very small (~300 loc) "framework" called **Framework**.
 Ideally, you might learn something from it, or use it to gain insight into where the javascript language (and frameworks!) could move once new features like `Object.observe` are implemented.
 Thanks for looking!

-## Features

-If you find something useful & would like to improve this repository, or think something's missing (maybe something you're used to in one of the major frameworks), please, open an issue or make a pull request.

 ## Plug